reuterma24/eval-auto-code-docu/README.md

   ---
   ### Preprocessing
   The preprocessing procedure can be invoked by using preprocess_main.py.
-This file triggers preprocessing procedures sequentially.
+This file triggers all preprocessing procedures sequentially.

   ---
   ### Training